yaohua32/DGenNO/README.md

-# Weak_Informed_Neural_Operator
+# Deep Generative Neural Operator
-The weak-form-informed neural operator method
+The implementation of the Deep Generative Neural Operator.